ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 between multiple local interfaces that are connected to different access networks.

-Most Selection Properties are represented as preferences, which can have one of five preference levels:
+Most Selection Properties are represented as Preferences, which can take one of six values:

    | Preference | Effect                                                                 |
    |------------|------------------------------------------------------------------------|